cstenkamp/MastersThesisText/pandoc_markdown_base/chapter_methods_section_required_algorithms.md

 ### Latent Semantic Analysis (LSA) / Latend Semantic Indexing (LSI)

+DESC15: "In infor- mation retrieval, it is common to represent documents as vectors with one component for every term occurring in the corpus.
+In many other applica- tions (and sometimes in information retrieval) some form of dimensionality reduction is typically used to obtain vectors whose components correspond to concepts.
+One of the most popular techniques, called latent semantic analysis (LSA [39]), uses singular value decomposition (SVD) to this end.
+Multi-dimensional scaling (MDS [40]) is another popular method for dimen- sionality reduction, which builds a vector-space representation from pairwise similarity judgements."

 * LSI is alternative name for LSA in linguistics
 * *"applies rank-reduced singular value decomposition to a term-document matrix in order to express the documents and terms in a lower dimensional concept space*" (Quote [VISR12])
 * [VISR12] use it to find relationships between tags and documents by the cosine similiarity in this concept space: the closeness of a document to a tag is the cosine similarity of the LSI-embedded document and an LSI-embedded pseudo-document that consists of only that tag